PranavJakhmola/Form-creation/README.md

 # Basic Form Creation For Course Work.
 Form can be used to organized a course.
-In PHP i've connected MySQL database to save a course and coursants using AJAX with notification on the creator's mail.
+In PHP i've connected MySQL database to save a course using AJAX with notification on the creator's mail.